mgsperandii/perswebsite/content/post/getting-started/index.md

 ---
-title: Welcome to my page!
+title: Hello there!
-subtitle: Hi, and welcome to my page! 🪷  Here's a brief summary of my research interests and activity
+subtitle: Hi, and welcome to my page! 🪷  Here's a brief summary of my research interests and activity until now

 # Summary for listings and search engines
 summary: Hi 👋 Here's a brief summary of my research interests and academic path.